Efficiency of delayed-acceptance random walk Metropolis algorithms: Optimising the efficiency

 \section{Optimising the efficiency}

 When examining the efficiency of a standard RWM the computational time is usually either not taken into account or is implicitly supposed to be independent of the choice of tuning parameter(s).
-In our situations, the computational time necessary to produce the stochastic approximation to the target distribution has to be taken into account.
-For this article, we measure the efficiency through a rescaled version of the expected squared jump distance, \begin{equs} \textrm{(Efficiency)} \equiv \frac{\textrm{(Expected Squared Jump Distance)}}{\textrm{(Averaged one step computing time)}} . \end{equs} For any increasing function $\mathscr{F}$ the quantity $\mathscr{F}(\esjd) / \textrm{(Averaged one step computing time)}$ is a valid measure of efficiency; the discussion at the start of Section \ref{sec.diffusion.approx} reveals nonetheless, because of the diffusion approximation proved in Theorem \ref{thm.diff.lim}, that \eqref{def.efficiency.rough} is the essentially unique measure of efficiency valid in the high dimensional asymptotic regime considered in this article.
+In any delayed-acceptance scenario, the computational time depends on the number of acceptances at Stage-One; furthermore, in any pseudo-marginal setting the computational time also depends on the variance of the stochastic estimate of $\log \pi$.
+For this article, we measure the efficiency through a rescaled version of the expected squared jump distance,